Kendry-spec/w3School_tut_git_repo1/README.md

 # hello-world

-Hello World repository for Git tutorial
+Hello World repository for Git tutorial.

+Kindly find the "Hello World" repository for the Git tutorial.

-This is an example repository for the Git tutorial on https://www.w3schools.com
+It serves as an example and is demonstrated throughout the tutorial on the w3schools website ( https://www.w3schools.com).

-This repository is built step by step in the tutorial.
-Thanks to this site, because the concepts are very easy to understand.
+The site's clear presentation of concepts makes it an invaluable resource.